-NIRD TS vs NIRD DL
+NIRD Data Peak vs NIRD Data Lake

 Both are based on IBM Elastic Storage System.